-How will your knowledge of exploring and challenging inequity impact your leadership work with others?
+How will your knowledge of Cultivate Socially Just Environments impact your leadership work with others?
 How will you continue to lead learning activities to enhance the practice of others at various levels of leadership?
 What are your next steps to continue your growth as a teacher leader?

-■ Passing: Reflection provides evidence that this activity has had a positive impact on teacher leaders as well as others in the professional context of earning this micro-credential.
+■ Passing: Reflection provides evidence that this activity has had a positive impact on the teacher leaders, as well as on others in the professional context of earning this micro-credential.
 Specific examples are cited directly from personal or work-related experiences to support claims.
 Also included are specific actionable steps that demonstrate how new learning will be integrated into future practices.